-This week our CTO Guido Ronchetti explains us the evolution of Remote Access Trojan.
+This week our CTO, Guido Ronchetti, explains to us the evolution of Remote Access Trojan.

 When attackers want to target industries or consumers, they have several channels to compromise their target.
-There are desktop computers vulnerabilities, network communication protocols and most importantly, there are thousands of mobile applications which constantly run on everyone’s devices.
+There are desktop computer vulnerabilities, network communication protocols, and, most importantly, thousands of mobile applications that constantly run on everyone’s devices.
 Each of these channels has its quirks and weak points.
-This forces attackers to apply specific techniques and flows in order to meet their goal.
+This forces attackers to apply specific techniques and flows to meet their goals.

-Even though mobile applications have been available for years, security concepts and development practices are still less mature and in constant evolution.
-When new security measures are defined new vulnerabilities are found but few devices are kept up-to-date with their software.
+Even though mobile applications have been available for years, security concepts and development practices are still less mature and constantly evolving.
+When new security measures are defined, new vulnerabilities are found, but few devices are kept up-to-date with their software.

 At XTN, an important part of the support service we provide is the continuous monitoring of the evolution of mobile and web malware and threats around the world.

-Several Advanced Persistent Threat (APT) attacks take advantage of RAT technology in order to bypass strong authentication, spreading the infection, and accessing sensitive applications to exfiltrate data.
+Several Advanced Persistent Threat (APT) attacks take advantage of RAT technology to bypass strong authentication, spread the infection, and access sensitive applications to exfiltrate data.

-Moreover, once a RAT infects a device the cybercriminal gets the ability to control the device from a comfortable and remote backend control panel.
+Moreover, once a RAT infects a device, the cybercriminal can control the device from a comfortable and remote back-end control panel.

-For these reasons, RAT attacks are extremely dangerous since they tend to attack the weakest link of the chain.
+For these reasons, RAT attacks are extremely dangerous since they attack the chain’s weakest link.
 These attacks are designed to be scalable and can be customized to fit the target.

 THE CASE OF ANUBIS

 A peculiar example of this technology we observed in 2018 is Anubis.
-This software is able to provide full remote control through a friendly web user interface and trigger malevolent capabilities such as keylogging, overlaying on apps, process monitoring, SMS and phone call hijacking, push notification forgery, device content encryption (as ransomware would do).
+This software can provide full remote control through a friendly web user interface and trigger malevolent capabilities such as keylogging, overlaying on apps, process monitoring, SMS and phone call hijacking, push notification forgery, device content encryption (as ransomware would do).

 And that’s only half!

-This Anubis example enables us to quickly understand the variety of attacks that a cybercriminal could perform from such a tool and ranging from targeted spying to large scale ransomware or financial apps overlay campaigns.
+This Anubis example enables us to quickly understand the variety of attacks a cybercriminal could perform from such a tool, ranging from targeted spying to large scale ransomware or financial apps overlay campaigns.

-The XTN team believe that antivirus tools are simply not enough to protect your services within the consumer’s context.
-You are just delegating the mitigation of the threat to users who are often not savvy enough to understand the dangers.
+The XTN team believe that antivirus tools are not enough to protect your services within the consumer’s context.
+You are just delegating threat mitigation to users who are often not savvy enough to understand the dangers.

-Given this fact, XTN has designed a behavioural malware engine capable of detecting threats even without knowledge of specific samples.
+Given this fact, XTN has designed a behavioral malware engine capable of detecting threats even without specific samples’ knowledge.

-We moved from the usual signature-based detection to a behavioural-based engine because we have proven successful in many circumstances such as:
+We moved from the usual signature-based detection to a behavioral-based engine because we have proven successful in many circumstances such as:

 • Protecting against new brands and unimagined types of malware attacks;